Mulching a young Asian Pear tree in The Ben Nobleman Park Community Orchard

 After three days of rain and more to come, the volunteers of the Ben Nobleman Park Community Orchard were surprised to have a beautiful, dry morning for our stewardship day.
 And with a yard of beautiful quality compost from Pick-A-Mix to distribute amongst the fruit trees, there was LOTS to do.
 (By the way, if you order compost from them, tell them you heard about it from Ben Nobleman Park Community Orchard and they’ll give us a small discount next year!)
 Continue reading

-Lynn giving thanks for fruit trees in Ben Nobleman Park Community Orchard
+Lynn poses in front of the apricot trees in Ben Nobleman Park Community Orchard.